 - Rent in the Bay Area: Sports Basement, located in Berkeley, rents out high quality, well-taken care of equipment that will serve a variety of needs whether you are a hardcore winter sports junkie or more of a bunny slopes type.
-Sports Basement has the longest rental windows for equipment, which is great, but it’s also the most expensive option.
-That said, the convenience of picking up your rental gear on a Thursday night and returning it. on a Sunday or Monday night is WELL worth the extra expense.
+Sports Basement has generously long rental windows for equipment – Thursday and Monday are free if you rent for the full weekend.
+However, it’s not the cheapest option.
+That said, the convenience of picking up your rental gear on a Thursday night and returning it on a Sunday or Monday night is WELL worth the extra expense.
 This is always our pick for rentals.

 - Rent at the Ski Resort: Renting at your resort saves space in your car so you have more room for important things like snacks, but it can also be pricey and the lines tend to be really long.
-What that means is that you’ll be standing in line for hours during the best hours of. the day!
-We recommend picking up your rental the night before rather than. the morning of your snow day.
+What that means is that you’ll be standing in line during the best powder hours of the day!
+We recommend picking up your rental the night before rather than the morning of your snow day.

 Where to Stay in Lake Tahoe